ionos-cloud/module-ansible/docs/api/applicationloadbalancer/application_load_balancer_forwardingrule.md

 # application_load_balancer_forwardingrule

-This is a simple module that supports creating or removing Application Loadbalancer Flowlog rules.
+This is a simple module that supports creating or removing Application Loadbalancer Forwarding rules.

 ## Example Syntax